 The combination of the razor’s small blade gap and the blade’s highly efficient edge gives me the feeling that I’m hardly shaving at all: it almost feels like I’m shaving without a blade but the stubble still disappears.
 I do have to be somewhat mindful of my shave using this razor but for a leisurely, luxurious double edge experience the AS-D2 works well.

-I find the weight and balance of this razor excellent: enough “heft” to feel solid in my hand, with the balance weighted toward the head where I like it.
+I find the fit-and-finish, weight and balance of this razor excellent: enough “heft” to feel solid in my hand, with the balance weighted toward the head where I like it.
+Speaking of the head, I think the design and engineering of the Feather AS-D2 head is noteworthy.

 The Feather All Stainless is in it’s second generation now (that’s where the “D2” comes from).
 You may find a range of prices for the AS-D2 set.
 This is partly because there are slight variations in the “kit”–some include a custom stand or a special gift package for example.
 You can find the razor alone for less but be sure you’re comparing applies-to-apples when shopping.